Emergency Management Victoria (EMV) is a statutory entity led by the Emergency Management Commissioner and the Chief Executive.

 Emergency Management Strategy

-The business unit leads and develops legislative and regulatory changes, and provides policy advice to the Emergency Management Commissioner, Minister for Police and Emergency Services and government.
+The Emergency Management Strategy business unit leads whole of sector policy development, strategy and major projects that deliver social, environmental and economic outcomes for the sector.
+The business unit also leads and develops legislative and regulatory changes, and provides policy advice to the Emergency Management Commissioner, Minister for Police and Emergency Services and government.
 It also supports to the Minister in their Cabinet, parliamentary and national roles.

 The Emergency Management Technology (EM Technology) team is responsible for state and national platforms for Operational Communications, public information and warning systems, and information interoperability across the sector to the community, the State Control Centre and first responder agencies.